-If the company employs more than 50% of Saudi nationals, then the overall fee will be SAR 7,200.
-The fee charges comprise SAR 750 for the Iqama, SAR 6,000 for the work visa, and SAR 450 for insurance.
+If the company employs more than 50% of Saudi nationals, the overall fee will be SAR 7,200.
+The price includes SAR 750 for the Iqama, SAR 6,000 for the work visa, and SAR 450 for insurance.

 However, if your employer company has less than 50% expatriate workers, the fee rises to SAR 8,400, with the work permit fee rising to SAR 7,200.
 These fee costs are reviewed regularly.

-Most of the renewal applications can be processed by your company online, but you will be required to undergo another medical examination before your permit is issued.
+Most renewal applications can be processed by your company online, but you must undergo another medical examination before issuing your permit.

 Your Iqama is locked to the company of employment, which acts as your sponsor.

-Therefore, if you want to switch jobs between two Saudi employers, you will be required to obtain a no-objection certificate from the present employer that you are planning to leave.
+Therefore, if you want to switch jobs between two Saudi employers, you must obtain a no-objection certificate from the present employer that you are planning to leave.